Raspberry Pi Minecraft Bedrock Server

 Preparing your Raspberry Pi

-1. Before we begin setting up the Minecraft Bedrock server on our Raspberry Pi, there is a few things that we will need to get ready.
-Let us start off by updating our Raspberry Pi’s existing packages to their latest versions by using the following two commands.
+1. Before setting up the Minecraft Bedrock server on our Raspberry Pi, there are a few things we need to prepare.
+Let’s start by updating our Raspberry Pi’s existing packages to their latest versions using the following two commands.

-This first command will update the package list cache, the second will use this updated cache to upgrade any out-of-date packages.
+The first command updates the package list cache, and the second uses this updated cache to upgrade any out-of-date packages.

 sudo apt update